-There are quite a few things you can do to protect yourself during and independent medical examination (a must read).
 Yesterday Atlas Legal Au also gave us a very useful commentary about bullying and harassment and also about keeping ‘evidence’:

 if you are called into a meeting about your complaint, its investigation, or work performance as a result of you lodging a complaint about harassment and bullying you are entitled to electronically record any such conversation so long as the other side is aware that you will be recording the conversation.
 The same goes with Doctors and or specialists.
 Time and again, insurance company doctors and specialists treat injured workers with disdain and contempt.
 If you wish to do so you should be allowed to electronically record everything that is said in your consultation with that Doctor.
 That is the most accurate way to keep a record of what was said during the consultation as well as a way to make sure that the Doctor remains professional and courteous during your consultation…..
 Read more